jdtsmith/mlscroll/README.md

 - [minions](https://github.com/tarsius/minions) to hide all minor-modes under a nice menu.
 - [cyphejor](https://github.com/mrkkrp/cyphejor) to shorten the names of major mode using emoji and greek characters.
 - `(setq mlscroll-shortfun-min-width 11)` to trim down the which-function name as needed.
-- a trim of all double-spaces anywhere in the mode line format to a single space:
+- removal of mule-info, and a trim of all double-spaces anywhere in the mode line format to a single space:
 ```elisp
   (setq-default
    mode-line-format ;less space, no MULE